-Border Pixel Display
+> Border Pixel Display

 The border pixel display helps to reveal areas that tend towards maximal light and dark values that is to white and black.
-Dark border pixels are depicted by blue and light pixels by orange.
+Dark border pixels are depicted by blue/ purple and light pixels by orange/ yellow.

-Depiction of border pixels in dark blue and orange tones.
+Depiction of border pixels in purple and orange tones.